How to apply at a Dutch university

 If your university requires an admission test and interview, it is better to prepare yourself in advance and study for the admission test or interviews.
 They will test your various skills to check your level, assuming you already have them.

 Suppose you have decided on the study programme and the university but are worried about your or your parent's financial situation.
 In that case, you should look at the option of applying for scholarships.
 The deadline for scholarship applications may vary and could close earlier than the application deadline.
 In that case, you need to apply to the university earlier to meet the scholarship deadline.
 Check your university websites for the different scholarships they are offering.
-If you want to learn more about scholarships in the Netherlands, click here.
+Learn more about scholarships in the Netherlands.

 Be organised and meet the deadlines

 Your high school is a critical moment because you do not only study to pass the high school exams, but you also need to take additional tests to prepare for university.
 It is the moment to attend if you have yet to participate in extracurricular activities.
 Therefore, being organised is very important during high school.
 You should plan everything in advance to take your time with everything.
 Make sure you are aware of all the deadlines and schedules of fairs and events happening around, and mark them in a calendar or set a reminder for yourself.
-To learn more about planning your stay in the Netherlands, click here.
+Learn more about planning your stay in the Netherlands.